Redefining Our Downtown Campus

 Once the new building is complete, we’ll sell development rights on One Pace Plaza and then take down One Pace Plaza east, including Maria’s Tower.

-One Pace Plaza East is more than 50 years old and requires more than $100 million in renovations and upgrades.
+One Pace Plaza East is more than 50 years old and requires extensive renovations and upgrades.
 By replacing it, we’re saving that money and gaining brand-new spaces.
 Selling unused development rights—which cannot be transferred off this parcel— allows us to fund the project and add to our endowment.
 We’ll take advantage of the three years of Nassau Street construction to figure out the best use of the east side of One Pace Plaza to support our future plans.

 Why are we doing this?